ayrat555/fang/README.md

     }

-    // If `uniq` is set to true and the task is already in the storage, it won't be inserted again fn uniq(&self) -> bool {
+    // If `uniq` is set to true and the task is already in the storage, it won't be inserted again
+    // The existing record will be returned for for any insertions operaiton fn uniq(&self) -> bool {
       true
     }